Irene Roberts (Home and Away): Storylines

 Irene farewells Spencer and Sasha after they leave town.
 Irene supports VJ Patterson (Matthew Little) and Zac MacGuire (Charlie Clausen) while Leah Patterson-Baker (Ada Nicodemou) is in a coma following a bus accident.
 Irene invites Nate Cooper (Kyle Pryor) to move into the Beach House with her.
 Principal Greg Snelgrove (Paul Gleeson) takes a liking to Irene and they have dinner together, but Irene is bored by Greg's conversation.
 Irene goes to London to help look after James Fraser's (Michael Piccirilli) niece Olivia Fraser Richards (Raechelle Banno).
 When Irene returns, she helps Marilyn with her memory loss.
 Olivia turns up in the Bay to live with Irene.
 She later reveals to Irene that she was sexually abused by a friend of her uncle's.
 This causes Irene to open up about her own abuse and she reveals that she had a child that she was forced to give up for adoption.
 Irene starts drinking again to cope with her grief.
 After Charlotte King (Erika Heynatz) is shot, Irene becomes a suspect.
 Irene decides to try to find her child.
-Irene also took John's foster daughter, Skye Peters (Marlo Kelly) in her care when John departed Australia to see Marilyn in Italy.
+Irene also took John's foster daughter, Skye Peters (Marlo Kelly) in her care when John Palmer (Shane Withington) goes to see Marilyn in Italy.
 On the night of the hospital fundraiser party, Irene meets a mysterious man at her front door named Mick Jennings (Kristian Schmid), who claims to be Chris' uncle.
 When Irene becomes suspicious of who Mick really is, she tries to escape, but Mick kidnaps her.
 He holds her captive for weeks and uses her phone to reply to Olivia's text messages.
 He later sends her a photo of a captive and terrified Irene.

+Irene welcomes a new housemate in Harper Matheson (Jessica Redmayne) and when she leaves to go see family, Harper hides her sister Dana Matheson (Ally Harris) in her room.
+When Irene returns, she realises Harper is hiding something and meets Dana, who is hiding from the police.
+The sisters explain that Dana is being framed by a corrupt detective and Irene chooses to keep her secret.
+After Dana is found, Irene is arrested by Rose Delaney (Kirsty Marillier) and charged with harboring a fugitive.
+She realises that her past criminal history means she could go to prison for around seven years.
+Harper and Dana support her, while John also stands by Irene.
+The prosecution state that Irene should have the maximum sentence applied to her, but after John tells her lawyer Greta (Amanda McGregor) to do something, Greta asks for a short recess as Irene would like to say something.
+Returning from the recess, Irene tells the court that she is not a bad person; she was helping out someone in a moment of need and does not regret a single moment of helping them.
+The judge decides to drop the charges against Irene and the case is dismissed.